Doctor Strange: 1980s

 Strange met his allies Topaz in #75 (February 1986) and Rintrah in #80 (December 1986).
 The series ended on a cliffhanger as his home, the Sanctum Sanctorum, was heavily damaged during a battle.
 Among the losses were Doctor Strange's entire collection of mystic books and other important artifacts.
 As a consequence, Strange was now considerably weaker, and several spells designed to protect humanity from vampires and the evil serpent god Set expired.

-The title was discontinued so that the character's adventures could be transferred to another split-book format series.
+The title was discontinued and the character's adventures transferred to another split-book format series.
 Strange Tales vol. 2, #1–19 (April 1987–Oct.
 1988) was shared with street heroes Cloak and Dagger.
-This new Doctor Strange series resolved Strange's quest to reclaim his power and missing artifacts, as well as resurrecting the Defenders, who had died in the last issue of that team's title.
+This new Doctor Strange series resolved Strange's quest to reclaim his power and missing artifacts, and resurrected the Defenders, who had died in the last issue of that team's title.

 1990s

 Strange was returned to his own series, this time titled Doctor Strange: Sorcerer Supreme, which ran 90 issues (November 1988 – June 1996).
-The initial creative team was writer Peter B. Gillis and artists Richard Case and Randy Emberlin, with storylines often spanning multiple issues.
+The initial creative team was writer Peter B. Gillis and artists Richard Case and Randy Emberlin, soon replaced by returning writer Roy Thomas and artist Butch Guice, with storylines often spanning multiple issues.
 Strange lost the title of "Sorcerer Supreme" in issues #48–49 (Dec.
 1992 – Jan.
 1993) when he refused to fight a war on behalf of the Vishanti, the mystical entities that empower his spells.
 During this time the series became part of the "Midnight Sons" group of Marvel's supernatural comics.
 Doctor Strange found new sources of magical strength in the form of chaos magic, as well as a magic construct he used as a proxy.
 He would form the Secret Defenders with a rotating roster of heroes, and reunite with the original Defenders.
 Strange regained his title in Doctor Strange: Sorcerer Supreme #80 (August 1995).

 Strange appeared with the Human Torch and the Thing in the one-shot publication Strange Tales vol. 3, #1 (Nov.
 1994).

 The character was featured in several limited series.
 The first was Doctor Strange: The Flight of Bones #1–4 (February–May 1999), with a series of spontaneous combustions by criminals instigated by old foe Dormammu.
 Strange was the catalyst for the creation of a trio of sorceresses in Witches #1–4 (August–November 2004).
 The Strange limited series (November 2004 – July 2005) by writers J. Michael Straczynski and Samm Barnes updated the character's origin.
 Another limited series, Doctor Strange: The Oath #1–5 (December 2006 – April 2007), written by Brian K. Vaughan and illustrated by Marcos Martin, focused on Strange's responsibilities as sorcerer and doctor.

 Doctor Strange has appeared in four graphic novels: Doctor Strange: Into Shamballa (1986); Doctor Strange & Doctor Doom: Triumph and Torment (1989); Spider-Man/Dr. Strange: The Way to Dusty Death (1992); and Dr. Strange: What Is It That Disturbs You, Stephen?
 (1997).